Parent Portal Updates:

 Staff on Duty:

 Only buses are allowed down the bus loop.
-Buses are unloaded at 8:45am when the teachers on duty are at that location.
+Buses are unloaded at 7:45am when the teachers on duty are at that location.
 Car traffic will be stopped in all directions when a bus is ready to exit on to Mountain Road.
 Bus traffic has priority over car traffic.
 Therefore, be sure you allow enough time for the wait time that may occur to enable the buses to exit.
-Under no circumstance should the intersection where cars enter the front of the building be blocked.
-As mentioned before, making right turns on to Mountain Road will help to keep the traffic flowing.
-Those cars that make a left can tend to hold up the bus traffic which can have a negative effect on the arrival/dismissal of nearby schools who use the same buses.
+Under no circumstances should the intersection where cars enter the front of the building be blocked.
+As mentioned before, making right turns onto Mountain Road will help to keep the traffic flowing.
+Those cars that make a left can tend to hold up the bus traffic, which can have a negative effect on the arrival/dismissal of nearby schools who use the same buses.

 School Age Child Care (SACC):